Keep your dogs inside; Fourth of July leads to more lost pets

 icon to expand image

-Most pet owners don’t even know how skittish their dogs are until they are in panic mode, Tara Bowser, executive director of Animal Friends Human Society, said.
+Most pet owners don’t even know how skittish their dogs are until they are in panic mode, Tara Bowser, former executive director of Animal Friends Human Society, said.

 “They will bust through fences, they will scale fences like nothing you’ve ever seen,” she said of dogs that scare easily.